-- The provision of benefits and support to Members in the areas of industrial relations, human resource services and a broad range of other industry related issues. - In 2014-15 AEIA undertook 5 new initiatives.
-These include: preparation of Strategic Plan (2015-18) by the Executive Council; completed negotiation with APRA regarding Live Music Event Blanket Licence Agreement and Festival Licence to take effect 1 January 2016; commenced negotiation of new Performers Collective Agreement; continued development of new Workplace Health and Safety Guidelines; commenced major review of Ticketing Code; and launch of Asian Producers Platform project. - These major initiatives have resulted in: - Membership base remains strong, diverse and national - Strategic priorities for the next 3 years established - Successful negotiation and registration of Agreements on behalf of producers and performing arts' companies - New tariff structures for contemporary music sector agreed on behalf of Members - Draft Workplace Health and Safety Guidelines prepared - Ticketing Code of Practice (Consumer and Industry Codes) revised in line with Australian consumer law - First Asian Producers Platform Camp hosted in Korea with 5 Australian producers
+- The provision of benefits and support to Members in the areas of industrial relations, human resource services and a broad range of other industry related issues. - In 2015-16 AEIA undertook 4 major initiatives.
+These include: completed negotiation of new Performers Collective Agreement; completed major review of Ticketing Code and conducted a national member roadshow; advocacy on behalf of members during federal election campaign; and continued development of new Workplace Health and Safety Guidelines. - These major initiatives have resulted in: - Membership base remains strong, diverse and national - Successful negotiation and registration of Agreements on behalf of producers and performing arts' companies - Successful negotiation of Performers Collective Agreement - Implementation of the Ticketing Code of Practice (Consumer and Industry Codes), revised in line with Australian consumer law, and national roadshow conducted to ensure members understand compliance requirements - Raised profile of live performance industry and the association nationally.